metosin/reitit/doc/ring/data_driven_middleware.md

 # Data-driven Middleware

-Ring [defines middleware](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) as a function of type `handler & opts => request => response`.
-It's easy to undrstand and enables great performance, but makes the middleware-chain opaque, making things like documentation and debugging hard.
+Ring [defines middleware](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) as a function of type `handler & args => request => response`.
+It's easy to undrstand and enables great performance.
+Still, in the end - the middleware-chain is just a opaque function, making things like documentation and debugging hard.

 Reitit does things bit differently:

-1. middleware is defined as a vector (of middleware) enabling the chain to be malipulated before turned into the optimized runtime chain.
+1. Middleware is defined as a vector (of middleware) enabling the chain to be malipulated before turned into the runtime middleware function.
-2. middleware can be defined as first-class data entries
+2. Middleware can be defined as first-class data entries

 ### Middleware as data

-Everything that is defined inside the `:middleware` vector in the route data is coerced into `reitit.ring.middleware/Middleware` Records with the help of `reitit.ring.middleware/IntoMiddleware` Protocol.
-By default, it transforms functions, maps and `Middleware` records.
-For the actual
+All values in the `:middleware` vector in the route data are coerced into `reitit.ring.middleware/Middleware` Records with using the `reitit.ring.middleware/IntoMiddleware` Protocol.
+By default, functions, maps and `Middleware` records are allowed.

-Records can have arbitrary keys, but the default keys have a special purpose:
+Records can have arbitrary keys, but the following keys have a special purpose:

 | key         | description |
 | ------------|-------------|